Governors' Trophy Game

 The Governors' Trophy Game was a college football rivalry game played between the University of Oregon and Saint Mary's College.
 The Webfoots and Gaels played an annual Thanksgiving Day classic from 1929 to 1935 in San Francisco's Kezar Stadium.
 Beginning in 1932 the teams played for The Governors' Perpetual Trophy, awarded to the victors jointly by the governors of the states of California and Oregon.

-After a 12 year hiatus, and breaking from the Thanksgiving tradition, the teams met three more times from 1948–1950.
+After a 12-year hiatus, and breaking from the Thanksgiving tradition, the teams met three more times from 1948 to 1950.
 The 1950 game would be the last time the rivalry was contested, as Saint Mary's College discontinued football in 1951 due to restrictions resulting from the Korean War.

 History

 Thanksgiving Day classic

-The Webfoots and Gaels met seven times on the gridiron between 1929–1935.
+The Webfoots and Gaels met seven times on the gridiron between 1929 and 1935.
 The games were scheduled as an annual Thanksgiving Day classic, always held at Kezar Stadium in San Francisco's Golden Gate Park.

 Their first meeting in 1929 was a crucial contest.
 Saint Mary's entered the game 7–0–1, having never been scored upon.
 Oregon was 7–1, with an invitation to the Rose Bowl on the line if they won the game.
-The Gaels prevailed, but gave up their first and only points of the season.
+The Gaels prevailed but gave up their first and only points of the season.

-In 1935 the game was played on Sunday December 8 due to conflicting schedules.
+In 1935 the game was played on Sunday, December 8, due to conflicting schedules.
 This was the first time the schools met on a day other than Thanksgiving.